denis-koptev/lio_project/tcmu_release/readme.md

 On the other hand, this tcmu-runner has new handler 'alloc' This handler works only with it's memory.
 Memory plays a device role in this case

+___Next build instruction is DEPRECATED___

 	* Install all dependencies (you can use dependency.sh script)
 	* To build it from project's folder run `cmake .`
 	* Then `make`
 	* Ensure, that target_core_user module is loaded (lsmod)
 	* If not, load it from /lib/modules/<kernel version>/kernel/drivers/target

-*Note: otherwise, tcmu-runner should load it*

 	* Copy `tcmu-runner.conf` to `/etc/dbus-1/system.d/`.
 This allows tcmu-runner to be on the system bus, which is privileged.
 	* Copy tcmu-runner executable from tcmu-runner folder to /usr/bin/
 	* Create folder /etc/tcmu/ : `mkdir /etc/tcmu`
 	* Copy tcmu-runner/tcmu.conf to /etc/tcmu/ : `cp tcmu.conf /etc/tcmu/tcmu.conf`
 	* Run tcmu-runner using run.sh script from tcmu-runner directory (as root)

+___Up-to-date instruction___

+New version of tcmu-runner has `install` directive for make.
+Moreover, we created scripts for automatical deployment.

+* To install dependencies run: `./install_dep.sh`
+* To build and run tcmu-runner: `./deploy.sh`

 As a result of this actions tcmu-runner runs in loop.
 Our alloc handler gives you some info from tcmu-runner console: